PimWR/Demcom_Festival_Scheduler_HOU/README.md

 ## Intro

 As a Houdini artist ( and soon to be Synthetic Data Engineer at Demcon! ), I couldn't resist doing this challenge in Houdini.

 As far as using python; I used python (inside Houdini) to make main festival scheduler.

-I added the code in "scripts/scheduler.py" that is used in the Python node inside Houdini.
+I added the code in "scripts/scheduler.py" that is used inside Houdini.
 I commented out some of the Houdini related code, so it should be able to run from a commandline.

 The output is pushed downstream to proceduraly create a festival overview in Houdini.